JasonLocklin/Dissertation/General/Introduction.md

 spatial extent [@Dijkerman2003; @Striemer2010dpm].
 The disorder
 is debilitating,
 and is associated with poor rehabilitative outcomes [@Cassidy1998;
 @Ringman2004].
-Less than half of patents show improvements in the weeks after a neglect inducing stroke, and a small minority fully recover [@Farne2004].
+Less than half of patients show improvements in the weeks after a neglect inducing stroke, and a small minority fully recover [@Farne2004].